finnianr/Eiffel-Loop/Readme.md

 * **MSC_options**: This sequence object contains options for the Microsoft C compiler.
 See section *Microsoft C options*.

 #### File: SConstruct

 This is a file that the [scons](http://www.scons.org/) builder looks for in order to build a project.
 For Eiffel projects it contains the single line:

     import eiffel_loop.eiffel.SConstruct

-### Build Environment

-By editing the *project.py* file in each project directory, you can add extra environment variables to the default environment using the dictionary object *'environ'*.
-For example:

-    environ ['EIFFEL_LOOP'] = path.join (path.dirname (path.abspath (os.curdir)), 'Eiffel-Loop')
-    environ ['EPOSIX'] = '$EIF_LIBRARY/eposix-3.2.1'
-    environ ['GOANNA'] = '$EIF_LIBRARY/goanna'
-    environ ['LOG4E'] = '$EIF_LIBRARY/log4e'

-Note that Unix style variable expansion is supported with the '$' symbol.
-Since it is a Python script you can use any Python code you want in this file.

-To understand how the environment is constructed, read the source text of the following Python modules:

-    eiffel_loop.eiffel.project
-    eiffel_loop.os.environ
-    eiffel_loop.project

-(Found in: `Eiffel-Loop/tool/python-support`)

-If you make any modifications you can activate them by running the Setup Procedure again.
 #### Microsoft C options

 To configure the Microsoft C compiler environment, edit the `MSC_options` variable in the `project.py`.
 Essentially these are arguments for the SetEnv.cmd command line tool.

 By default `MSC_options` has the following values.